 Even though an unmarried father is required to pay child support, the father may not necessarily be entitled to legal decision-making or visitation rights.
-DeShon Laraye Pullen PLC, represents mothers and fathers who are seeking custody or parenting time rights, as well as mothers and fathers who wish in good faith to prevent the other parent from obtaining those rights.
+DeShon Laraye Pullen PLC in Phoenix, represents mothers and fathers who are seeking custody or parenting time rights, as well as mothers and fathers who wish in good faith to prevent the other parent from obtaining those rights.

 Establishing paternity is usually a straightforward procedure.
 However, the consequences of a paternity action can be significant, conferring both rights and responsibilities on both parents.
 Whatever your situation, DeShon Laraye Pullen PLC, will work diligently to protect your rights and achieve your goals.

 DNA Testing In Paternity Actions

 When ordered, all three parties — mother, child and alleged father — must submit to DNA testing.
 The tests will take place at a DNA testing facility designated by the court.
 The state will pay for the cost of the DNA tests in advance.
 However, if the alleged father is determined to be the father of the child, he will be responsible for the cost of the tests.